 Strong visual stimulation will keep your readers on your blog longer.
 They can also help you demonstrate complex ideas through visual stimuli.
-Aside from that, there are other reasons for having images to your posts, such as:
+Aside from that, there are other reasons for having images in your posts, such as:

-- You can use images to create visual separation in-between sections.
+- You can use images to create visual separation in between sections.

 - Adding relevant images to your posts enriches the quality of your post to search engines.
 They can be a great SEO booster for you.